Frequently Asked Questions

 3. What are the criteria for a course project to be considered for CBL Program?

-- Engage a majority of enrolled students into the project's implementation.
+- Engage a majority of course-enrolled students in the project's implementation

-Before the project begins, faculty are asked to provide:
+Before the course begins, faculty are asked to provide:

 - A course syllabus.